CovertLab/wcEcoli/environment/README.md

 # Environment

 Models of environments, which can be interfaced with cells via the agent module.
-Includes boot.py for starting both environments and cells.
+Includes command line tools `environment.boot` for running environment and cell agents and `environment.control` for sending commands to agents.

 ## Setup